Isaac Asimov famously wrote:

 I’m looking forward to reading the rest of the book.

 Join us to discuss this book on Saturday, May 3 at 3 PM in our usual meeting place, Harvard’s Northwest Science Building, 52 Oxford Street, Cambridge.
 Bring your appetite and, if you wish, a snack to share.
 Also optional, you can RSVP on our Facebook event page.
 Remember, the first gratuitous Star Trek reference always receives a complimentary, set to stun, phaser blast.

-Mary will be leading an online discussion of the book the next day (June 8) at the Skepchick Book Club.
+Mary will be leading an online discussion of the book the next day (May 4) at the Skepchick Book Club.
 Drop by and make all those insightful comments you forgot to make at the meeting, or if you live too far away to attend in person.
 (But it’s much more fun to be there!)

 [*] Personal opinion, I don’t know if Weems discusses this subject later in the book.
 This has nothing to do with a joke not being funny because it attacks a less powerful or privileged person (punches down.)
 Actually, those jokes can (sometimes) be funny, but they are also cruel and malignant, and only a cruel and malignant person would revel in them.